Standard Work Combination sheet

 4) cost and productivity.

-productivity.
+As a word of caution, the key metrics that managers let slide are always the ones that lead to serious problems in a couple of years.
 The four true north metrics are all related, improving one supports gains in the others.

 Following traditional cost-cutting methods, when sales begin to slide most executives will evaluate each line item on the budget and cut those that don’t seem to have an immediate impact on the business.
 Training programs and continuous improvement efforts are typically the first to go.